 Previous years’ winners include Caleb Klaces for Bottled Air, Marion McCready for Tree Language, Amy Blakemore for Humbert Summer, Maria Apichella for Psalmody, Tony Chan for Four Points Fourteen Lines, and Jenna Clake for Fortune Cookie.

-Submissions are open until 31 AUGUST, 2017.
-The winner will be announced in October 2017.
+Submissions are open NOW.
+The winner will be announced in early 2019.

-The final judge for the Melita Hume Poetry Prize is Vahni Capildeo.
+The final judge for the Melita Hume Poetry Prize is Malika Booker.

-• Submissions must be made via Eyewear Publishing LTD’s Submittable page before 31 August, 2017.
-The fee to submit is £20.
+• Submissions must be made via Eyewear Publishing LTD’s Submittable page.
+The fee to submit is £15.

 • Manuscripts must be original work, between 48 and 100 pages in length, by a single author, in the English language.
 There are no restrictions on style or subject matter.
 The Eyewear staff encourage writers from diverse backgrounds to submit their work.